 Visit Glenwood Springs, Colorado

-Glenwood Springs in Colorado was the first stop on our Colorado and Utah Parks exploration Trip.
-Click here to visit the trip overview page and see the other locations we traveled too on this 16 day, 1533 mile road trip.
+Glenwood Springs in Colorado was the first stop on our Colorado and Utah Parks Exploration Trip.
+Glenwood Springs was our first stop on this 16 day, 1533 mile road trip.

 We selected Glenwood Springs because it was within a reasonable driving distance from Denver and put us close to the Colorado National Monument and Utah.
 We didn’t have any expectations before we arrived other than that we wanted to see what the western Colorado rockies were like.
 We knew that we wanted to visit Doc Holiday’s gravesite and the Aspen area out of curiosity because we used to do a lot of skiing and never reached Aspen.
 What we found when we arrived in Glenwood Springs was a pleasant small western Colorado town with a lot of character.